secretGeek/today-i-learned-staging/mercurial/handshake_failure.md

-# Handshake failure on hg clone ...bitbucket...
+# Handshake failure on hg clone ...bitbucket

 This error: